jgraichen/acfs/README.md

 end
 ```

-This specifies where the `UserService` can be reached.
+This specifies where the `UserService` is located.
 You can now create some
-models representing resources serviced by the `UserService`.
+models representing resources served by the `UserService`.

 ```ruby
 class User